 Many call Bacalar the Maldives of Mexico.

 I mean, I’ve never been to the Maldives, but I’m not sure I can agree.
 It’s not the ocean.
-The lagoon is freshwater, so when you accidentally swallow it or get it in your eyes, it’s not horrific.
+The lagoon is freshwater, so when you accidentally swallow it or get it in your eyes, it doesn’t burn.

 It may not be the Maldives, but it IS Bacalar Mexico.

-I think it’s beautiful in its own right, not compared to some other place that people deem to be luxurious.
+I think it’s beautiful in its own right, not compared to some other places people deem luxurious.
 Bacalar isn’t full of luxury hotels or world-class restaurants.
-It’s a sleepy little town that doesn’t even have a grocery store.
+It’s a sleepy little town that only got a grocery store two years ago.

 It’s a place where you can relax.

 Along the shoreline, the water is insanely shallow so you can just stand up.
-However, if you want to cross the lagoon, you’ll need to rent kayaks or hop in a boat.
+However, if you want to cross the lagoon, you’ll need to rent kayaks or paddleboards or hop on a boat trip.
 I’ll talk more about that below.

 Read more: What to pack for Tulum: Tulum Packing List